-The library telescope program has been successfully launched and operated in over 20 states in the USA.
+The library telescope program has been successfully launched and operated across multiple countries in the world (view our world map).
 If you are interested in starting a program for your local library, there are number of things for you to consider:

 - Telescope Funding - Funding your telescope program is always a consideration.
 Your costs may vary but typically the final telescope cost will range between $300.00 USD to $350.00 USD.
 A variety of funding methods have been used by various sites including self-funding, funding by individual donors or organizations such as "friends of the library", writing grants and winning awards/prizes.
 Surprisingly, funding is not usually the issue that most people think.
 If you can get people in your area excited about launching the library telescope program, someone will usually step up and provide funding.

 - Library Staff Training - Library staff need to be comfortable with the library telescope.
 They need to assure the library patron that the telescope is robust and easy to use.
 One of the best ways to raise the comfort level of the library staff is to give them "hands on" training.
 Even 10 minutes of working with the telescope can help the library staff be comfortable with the telescope and be able to answer basic patron questions.
 Library staff training should be conducted at the launch of a new program and periodically thereafter to refresh library staff on how to use the telescope can be found in our Resource Center.